macaihu/work-doc/english/songoficeandfire/A_Clash_of_Kings.md

 high seat until half the night was gone.
 The old songs he played, and new ones he'd made himself, and he played and sang so

 well that when he was done, the lord offered to let him name his own reward.
-‘All I ask is a flower/
+'All I ask is a flower/

- Bael answered, ‘the fairest flower that blooms in the gardens o' Winterfell.'
+ Bael answered, 'the fairest flower that blooms in the gardens o' Winterfell.'

  "Now as it happened the winter roses had only then come into bloom, and no flower is so rare nor precious.
 So the Stark